 Capo Vaticano and Tropea are the most popular tourist destinations along this coast and both have Italian language schools.

 Tropea's beaches are consistently rated some of the cleanest in Italy.
-Both are achingly quaint villages full of historical sites, shops, restaurants, and lodging in addition to their glorious beaches.
+Both are quaint villages full of historical sites, shops, restaurants, and lodging in addition to their glorious beaches.

 Pizzo is another notable town nearby, famous for its Chiesa di Piedigrotta, a church completely carved out of the tufo rock near the beach, and for tartufo, an ice cream celebrated with a festival in Pizzo every August.

 Diamante is a fishing village known for its catches, beautiful beaches, and annual Peperoncino Festival in September celebrating the spicy hot chile pepper featured in many Calabrian dishes.

 Scalea is another popular resort.
 The beaches are the highlight, but it also has a charming city center.
 The area of Scalea lies within the territory of the old Greek coastal colonies of ancient Sybaris and archaeologists have found many prehistoric artifacts here.

 Along the Tyrrehenian Coast you'll also find Palmi, the home of La Casa della Cultura Leonida Repaci with a collection of pottery and paintings and the Museo Calabrese di Etnografie e Folklore, a superb collection of Calabrian folklore items.

 About 3 miles south of Palmi is the Monte Sant'Elia (the first peak of the Aspromonte Mountains) from which you'll enjoy the best view of Sicily and the Calabrian Coast.